ankaboot-source/leadminer/README.md

     We provide preconfigured environment files optimized for development that includes keys, mocks, and more:

-    > Note: If you encounter issues during sign-in and sign-up using OAuth, Contact team@ankaboot.io to add your email to the whitelist or refer to [Running in production](#running-in-production) to learn how you can create your own OAuth credentials.
+    > Note: If you encounter issues during sign-in and sign-up using OAuth, Contact team@ankaboot.io to add your email to the whitelist or refer to [Running with Supabase SaaS](#running-with-supabase-saas) to learn how you can create your own OAuth credentials.

     1. Run the bellow commands, expect 3 `.env` files created in `./backend` `./frontend` `./supabase/functions`